 - Power & efficiency

 These have no rotating brushes and work by suction only.
-A filter cum diffuser is fitted at the outlet which removes fine dust and micro-organisms from the flow of air passing through the outlet.
-The filter-cum-diffuser also reduces air disturbance and noise.
+A filter which also acts as a diffuser is fitted at the outlet which removes fine dust and micro-organisms from the flow of air passing through the outlet.
+This filter also reduces air disturbance and noise.

 The dust-bag is inside the cylindrical body of the vacuum cleaner.
 A flexible hose along with the different type of attachments is used to clean a variety of surfaces.
 These are the type of vacuum cleaners which are commonly used by Housekeeping Attendants in guestroom cleaning.

 These are very lightweight vacuums without a motor-driven beater brush.
 They are used only for light vacuuming and for touch-ups on carpets and hard floors.